silverneko/multi-sepconv-interp/README.md

 - [KITTI Scene Flow 2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php)

 UCF dataset's quality is too low and contains watermark so not suitable.
-KITTI's images are stretched / wrapped so not suitable.
+KITTI's images are stretched / warpped so not suitable.

 So my data are only sampled youtube videos.